-This means it not only hoovers up grass clippings as you mow the lawn but you can also use it as a vacuum in the autumn and winter to remove fallen leaves off the lawn instead of a garden vacuum.
-This reduces worm activity and the resulting worm casts in the lawn.
+This means it not only hoovers up grass clippings as you mow the lawn but you can also use it as a vacuum in the autumn and winter to remove fallen leaves.

 The downside to rotary mowers, however, is that because they ‘chop’ instead of ‘slice’.
 They don’t cut as cleanly as a cylinder mower.
 This causes more damage and stress to the grass.

 Especially if the blades are blunt.

 You’ll sometimes see the tops of the grass leaves are jagged and turn brown.
 If you start to see this, sharpen the blade.

-Cylinder mowers have anything from 5 to 12 exposed blades attached to a cylinder which spins at the front of the machine.
+Cylinder mowers have anything from 5 to 12 blades attached to a cylinder which spins at the front of the machine.

 These blades trap the grass against a fixed blade at the bottom of the mower, slicing it in a scissor-like action.

-The more blades on the cylinder, the better the cut.
+The more blades a cylinder has, the better the cut will be.

-Because this cutting action slice through the grass instead of chopping through it, the cut is much cleaner and therefore less stressful on it.
+Because this cutting action slices through the grass instead of chopping through it, the cut is much cleaner and therefore less stressful on it.

 Cylinder mowers aren’t for everyone though.

-If you have a family lawn which has imperfections like bumps, divots or lang grass, they’re useless.
-They jam on the bumps and just won’t cut long long grass, especially stalky meadow grasses.
+Secondly, if you have an unruly lawn which has bumps, divots, and long grass or coarse grasses, they’re useless.
+They jam on the bumps and just won’t cut long or coarse grass, especially stalky meadow grasses.

-That said, if you own a flat, very even formal or ornamental lawn, a cylinder mower must be your only choice.
+If you have formal or ornamental lawns, a cylinder mower must be your only choice.
 It’s the only type of mower that will give you a clean, formal cut.